 '''

-r = UnpackBits (source, start, width);
+r = UnpackBits ( source, start, width );

 '''

+The UnpackBits call retrieves bit values from a packed integer array.
 The inputs to the UnpackBits function are as follows:

-is an array containing the packed bit values. source
+source is an array containing the packed bit values.

-is the starting bit, with the lowest bit starting at 1. start is the number of bits to retrieve.
-A value of 1 retrieves a single bit. width
+start is the starting bit, with the lowest bit starting at 1.

+width is the number of bits to retrieve.
+A value of 1 retrieves a single bit.